eugenesvk/bypass-paywalls-chrome-clean/README.md

 # Bypass Paywalls Clean for Firefox

 Add-on allows you to read articles from (supported) sites that implement a paywall.
-You can also add domains as custom site and try to bypass the paywall.
+You can also add a domain as custom site and try to bypass the paywall.
 Weekly updates are released for fixes and new sites.

 * [Installation](#installation)